Absolutely London rounds up where to eat the best Korean BBQ in London

 Arang

 Just behind Carnaby Street on Golden Square is Arang, an authentic Korean restaurant with an exquisite menu and barbecue option.
 Alongside the barbecue, Arang serves traditional Korean casseroles and other small plates.
-Tuck into stir-fried squid, roasted cod or the classic tofu and kimchi combination – and for a traditional end to the feast, be sure to try a shot or two of soju wine.
+Tuck into stir-fried squid, roasted cod, or the classic tofu and kimchi combination – and for a traditional end to the feast, be sure to try a shot or two of soju wine.

-9 Golden Square, W1F 9HZ;
+9 Golden Square, W1F 9HZ; aranglondon

 Like this?
 Here’s where to find the best ramen in the city